nickbrandt/GitLab/doc/api/graphql/index.md

 ### Deprecation process

-Fields marked for removal from the GitLab GraphQL API and will be deprecated, but still available, for no shorter than 6 releases and then removed entirely.
+Fields marked for removal from the GitLab GraphQL API are first **deprecated** but still available for at least six releases, and then **removed entirely**.
-Removals will occur at X.0 and X.6 releases.
+Removals occur at X.0 and X.6 releases.

 For example, a field can be marked as deprecated (but still usable) in %12.7, but can be used until its removal in %13.6.
-When marked as deprecated, an alternative will be provided if there is one.
+When marked as deprecated, an alternative should be provided if there is one.
 That gives consumers of the GraphQL API a minimum of six months to update their GraphQL queries.

 The process is as follows:

-- The field is listed as deprecated in [GraphQL API Reference](reference/index.md)
+1. The field is listed as deprecated in [GraphQL API Reference](reference/index.md).
-- Removals will be announced at least one release prior in the deprecation warnings section of the release post (at or prior to X.11 and X.5 releases)
+1. Removals are announced at least one release prior in the Deprecation Warnings section of the release post (at or prior to X.11 and X.5 releases).
-- Fields meeting criteria are removed in X.0 or X.6
+1. Fields meeting criteria are removed in X.0 or X.6.

 ## Available queries